barneydellar/SpaceTypes/README.md

 ```

 The XY parameter must be either XY::IsUsed or XY::IsNotUsed.
 It controls whether XY-only points and vectors are supported in this space.
-They can be very useful for spaces such a Screen space, where you want to track coordinates on a screen, and then convert them to a different space.
+They can be very useful for spaces such a Screen or View space, where you want to track coordinates on an XY-screen, and then convert them from there to a different space.

-The entry in the SpaceTypeNameMap will be used to serialize a point, vector or normalized vector.
+The *name* entry in the SpaceTypeNameMap will be used to serialize a point, vector or normalized vector.

-The *name* is used if and when a point or vector is serialised.

-Once this is done, then the space will have a Point, a Vector and a NormalizedVector defined for it.
+Once this is done, then the space will have a Point, a Vector and a NormalizedVector defined for it, and optionally an XYPoint, an XYVector and a NormalizedXYVector.

 ## Creation